Private API

 — FunctionBase.getindex(x::ModelingToolkit.Symbolics.SymArray, idxs::Vector{Int16})

-to allow indexing a symbolic array with a vector of indices.
+to allow indexing a symbolic array with a vector of integer indices, which is not natively supported by ModelingToolkit.

 Base.getproperty